celestaria/san_diego_weather_2022/README.md

 # San Diego Weather 2022

 ## Overview
 Graphs using Meteostat's data on San Diego for the year 2022.
-I was investigating if there was an increasing trend in temperature in my hometown of San Diego in 2022.
-I also was curious to see if there was a correlation between pressure and temperature in 2022.
+I was investigating if there was an increasing trend in temperature in my hometown of San Diego.
+I counted how many times it rained.
+I also was curious to see if there was a correlation between pressure and temperature.

 ## Graphs